Key Takeaways About Flashlight Brightness

-Called such because 1 candela is approximately equivalent to the output from a candle, candelas measure the intensity of light in an single direction.
+According to Wikipedia, it is called such because 1 candela is approximately equivalent to the output from a candle, candelas measure the intensity of light in a single direction.
 This measurement comes into play when looking for flashlights with long throw distance.
-Although the reflector shape and size will also have an affect on throw distance, a higher candela rating tends to be indicative of a longer throw beam since the more intense light can be seen at greater distances.
+Although the reflector shape and size will also have an effect on throw distance, a higher candela rating tends to be indicative of a longer throw beam since the more intense light can be seen at greater distances.

 What about Lux?

-What about watts, you’re asking?
-Unlike the above units of measurement, watts are not really a measure of brightness at all but instead are a measurement of the power consumed by a product — usually a light bulb.
-The problem with using watts is that each lighting technology – incandescent, LED, halogen etc. – produces a vastly different lumen outputs per watt used.
+What about watts, you're asking?
+Unlike the above units of measurement, watts are not really a measure of flashlight brightness at all but instead are a measurement of the power consumed by a product -- usually a light bulb.
+The problem with using watts is that each lighting technology - incandescent, LED, halogen, etc. - produces a vastly different lumen output per watt used.